Historical Medieval Battles: History

 The first European Championship took place in Ukraine in 2005, with nominations "Sword and Shield", and "Sword vs Sword".

 The expansion of buhurt as a sport truly began after the first held Battle of the Nations in Khotyn Fortress in Ukraine where participants from Ukraine, Poland, Belarus and Russia competed under unified rules and regulations.
 This event attracted participants from the rest of Europe and outside of it and buhurt gained worldwide attention from reenactment community.
 There is a growing interest in buhurt in the United States.
 One such organization, Armored Combat League (which split in 2019, creating Armored Combat Worldwide and Armored Combat Sports) was featured in a series called Knight Fight on History Channel.

 Battle of the Nations is held every other year at a new fortress or castle.

 Competitive categories

 Historical medieval battle, like any other sport, has several categories.
 All its categories can be divided into mass and singles.

 Single categories

 Single categories, namely "one vs one" are divided into tournaments and professional fights.

-Tournaments

-Points / hits are counted in tournaments known as duels; a fighter must deliver a certain number of blows, commonly 10, to his opponent or gain the maximum number of points within a certain period of time.
-The tournaments are divided into: